 I currently have three book projects on my desk.
 The first is an exploration of the character of 'democratic' politics as it has developed since the mid-eighteenth century, primarily in Britain and the United States.
 Democratic institutions across the Western world are currently in a state of profound crisis.
 Dissolving disciplinary, temporal, and geographical boundaries, this book will seeks out the roots of this crisis, deep within the machinery of Western liberal democracy as it has evolved over time.
-In many respects this project is the intellectual culmination of all my research since I began postgraduate study.
 I commenced work in early 2018.

 I have edited a pair of major reference books targeted at a general audience of people interested in history, particularly school pupils.
 The latest editions of The Oxford Companion to British History and A Dictionary of British History were published by Oxford University Press in 2015.
 They are the standard global works of their type.
 Ranging across millennia of British history and containing thousands of entries written by dozens of eminent scholars, these immensely popular volumes provide an accessible and engaging guide to our island story.
 OUP invited me to take over the stewardship of these titles following the death of the distinguished historian of eighteenth century British politics, Professor John Cannon, founding editor of the volumes.
 These books have helped to bring history to life for many thousands of people, and it is a privilege to be associated with them.